 - For every one million cell phones that are recycled, we could recover 35,274 pounds of copper, 75 pounds of gold, 772 pounds of silver and 33 pounds of palladium

 - According to the EPA, only 12.5% of e-waste is recycled

-While Electronic Recycling Companies is one of the major ways we can help the environment and our natural resources, not all companies are the same.
-Some companies are known to simply ship the e-waste to developing countries.
-In order to ensure a company is reaching the health and human safety standards, be sure to choose a company that has been certified.
-With a certification, you’ll know your data and the environment are being properly protected.
+While Electronic Recycling Companies are one of the significant ways we can help the environment and our natural resources, not all companies are the same.
+Some companies are known to ship the e-waste to developing countries.
+To ensure a company is reaching the health and human safety standards, be sure to choose a company that has been certified.
+With a certification, you’ll know your data and the environment are being adequately protected.